-Roald DahlRoald Dahl (13 September 1916 – 23 November 1990) was a British novelist, short-story writer, poet, screenwriter, and wartime fighter pilot.
-His books have sold more than 250 million copies worldwide.
+Roald DahlRoald Dahl (13 September 1916 – 23 November 1990) was a British popular author of children's literature and short stories, a poet, and wartime fighter ace.
+His books have sold more than 300 million copies worldwide.
+Dahl has been called "one of the greatest storytellers for children of the 20th century".

-Dahl was born in Wales to Norwegian immigrant parents.
-He served in the Royal Air Force during the Second World War.
+Dahl was born in Wales to affluent Norwegian immigrant parents, and spent most of his life in England.
+He served in the Royal Air Force (RAF) during the Second World War.
 He became a fighter pilot and, subsequently, an intelligence officer, rising to the rank of acting wing commander.
 He rose to prominence as a writer in the 1940s with works for children and for adults, and he became one of the world's best-selling authors.
-He has been referred to as "one of the greatest storytellers for children of the 20th century".
 His awards for contribution to literature include the 1983 World Fantasy Award for Life Achievement and the British Book Awards' Children's Author of the Year in 1990.
 In 2008, ''The Times'' placed Dahl 16th on its list of "The 50 Greatest British Writers Since 1945".
-However, he and his work have been criticised for antisemitism, racism and misogyny.
+In 2021, ''Forbes'' ranked him the top-earning dead celebrity.

-Showing 1 - 2 of 2 for search: 'Dahl, Roald, 1916-1990', query time: 0.02s
+Showing 1 - 6 of 6 for search: 'Dahl, Roald, 1916-1990', query time: 0.03s